-Review and synthesize 3 recent culture assessments for PMEL leadership

-- Date: Complete - Responsibility: PMEL Diversity and Inclusion Team - Review this synthesis and develop actions responsive to the three areas - Date: Begin February/March 2021 - Implement at least one action by August 2021 - Responsibility: PMEL leadership (begin March 2021) - Implement and manage innovation mini-grants - Date: Implement by July 2021 - Responsibility: PMEL leadership, Eugene Burger, Chris Meinig, Dick Feely, Mike McPhaden
+- Review and synthesize 3 recent culture assessments for PMEL leadership - Date: Completed 2021 - Responsibility: PMEL Diversity and Inclusion Team - Review this synthesis and develop actions responsive to the three areas - Date: Completed and implemented in 2022. - 1.
+New governance structure to allow non-supervisory staff a mechanism for input into lab wide processes and decisions - 2.
+E-team efforts to prioritize science programs and projects in alignment with strategic planning - 3.
+M-team development of Re-entry values statement - Responsibility: PMEL leadership (begin March 2021) - Implement and manage innovation mini-grants - Date: Completed.
+Initiated Innovative min-grant program in July 2021 and funded 6 projects in 2021; announced 2022 request for proposals in May.
+After one cycle, preliminary data and proof-of-concept was to develop an external proposal. - Responsibility: PMEL leadership, Eugene Burger, Chris Meinig, Dick Feely, Mike McPhaden